What is responsive web design, and why do you need it?

-In a word, Responsive Design is the revolution that’s been long waited for in the web development field.
+In a word, Responsive Design is the revolution that’s been long waited for in the front-end web development field.
 However, even though developing responsive websites is an ideal thing, it is important not to overlook its drawbacks.

 Disadvantages of responsive website design

 One of the major drawbacks of Responsive Web Design is the complexity and difficulty in creating adaptive virtual projects.
-In addition to that, developers see their workload increase with time, as new devices with different screen resolutions are release every year.
+In addition to that, front-end developers see their workload increase with time, as new devices with different screen resolutions are release every year.
 Developers would have to perform many tests, make sure that the page loading process is not slowed down, and again ensure that the site display and runs smoothly on every single device.
 All of the above-mentioned steps are indeed time-consuming and in this regard considered as disadvantages.

 A quick check through your traffic will reveal that a huge number of visitors browse through your site on mobile devices.
 Your website must, therefore, be responsive enough to offer these users the best experience possible.
-This will drive up sales and generate new leads for your business.
+This will drive up sales and generate new leads for your business from mobile devices.